michael-chiang-dev5/template/README.md

 - Rename `SECRETS_EXAMPLE.js` to `secrets.js` and fill in information.
 Email michael.chiang.dev5@gmail.com if you have any questions.
 - Start the frontend with `npm run frontend`
 - Start the backend with `npm run backend`
+- You will need to create a "Users" table to store authentication info.
+See `src/db/Tutorial.md` for instructions on how to set up the auth table.

 # Notes on design decisions